andipfeff/Movies-ETL/README.md

 # Movies-ETL

-This project uses the ETL process to the following:
+This project uses the ETL process to complete the following:

 1. Read and extract three data files
 2. Clean/transform/merge the data